groboclown/petronia/docs/extensions/api/default.layout.tile.md

 * overlapping windows.

 The UI is split into "portals" and "containers".
 A portal is a place where zero or more UI windows are stored.

+Make sure you define the configuration for this extension in order to customize the layout.

+**Key Binding Guide:**

+The layout API provides generic key bindings, which, for this layout, have these meanings:

+* `move-active`: Adjusts the size and position of the active portal, if possible.
+Only one of `dx` and `dy`, or `dw` and `dh` need be specified; the layout will use the correct one for the owning split's direction.
+Moving a portal (dx or dy) means resizing the sibling tiles so the active portal keeps its ame size.
+The `dz` has a special meaning - it flips the active window within the portal.
+* `shift-focus`: Changes the currently focused portal.
+Uses the `name` to indicate the direction, and `index` to indicate the amount of move.
+The direction names recognized are 'n', 's', 'e', and 'w'.
+An index of 0 will be interpreted as a 1 (this is due to the way Petronia handles the index if it isn't specified).
+The layout configuration defines whether the focus will wrap-around to the other side.
+FIXME add an option to move focus to a named portal.
+FIXME add an option to move the active window to a different portal.
+* `set-visible`: if `visible` is True, then it minimizes the currently active window in the currently active portal.
+If `visible` is False, then it restores the currently active window; explore what this means on your own!

 ## Details